Emergency Numbers

 - ⚠ Closed Friday afternoon through Motzaei Shabbos

-Israeli pharmacies generally dispense foreign prescriptions when the original packaging clearly shows the medication name, dosage, and prescribing physician.
-Controlled substances require a local Israeli prescription regardless.
+Controlled substances always require a local Israeli prescription.
 Bring an adequate supply of any critical medication from home — do not count on being able to refill abroad.
-For guidance, call the pharmacy in advance.

 For US citizens — passport emergencies, citizen welfare, and consular assistance.